 This is the default protection mode.
 It provides the highest level of data protection that is possible without affecting the performance of a primary database.
 This is accomplished by allowing transactions to commit as soon as all redo data generated by those transactions has been written to the online log.
 Redo data is also written to one or more standby databases, but this is done asynchronously with respect to transaction commitment, so primary database performance is unaffected by delays in writing redo data to the standby database(s).

 This protection mode offers slightly less data protection than maximum availability mode and has minimal impact on primary database performance.

-Maximum protection This protection mode ensures that no data loss will occur if the primary database fails.
+This protection mode ensures that no data loss occurs if the primary database fails.
 To provide this level of protection, the redo data needed to recover a transaction must be written to both the online redo log and to the standby redo log on at least one synchronized standby database before the transaction commits.
-To ensure that data loss cannot occur, the primary database will shut down, rather than continue processing transactions, if it cannot write its redo stream to at least one synchronized standby database.
+To ensure that data loss cannot occur, the primary database shuts down, rather than continue processing transactions, if it cannot write its redo stream to at least one synchronized standby database.

 A high availability architecture requires a fast failover capability for databases and database clients.

 Client failover encompasses failure notification, stale connection cleanup, and transparent reconnection to the new primary database.
 Oracle Database provides the capability to integrate database failover with failover procedures that automatically redirect clients to a new primary database within seconds of a database failover.